Who qualifies for ESS services?

 To qualify, you must have academic need and meet at least one (1) of the following criteria:

-- Be low-income according to federal criteria (see chart on the right)
+- Be low-income according to federal criteria:

 - Be a first-generation college student (neither parent with a 4-year degree)